fkranhold/ets-preambles/README.md

 ### Other fonts

-Apart from the taylored packages `otminionpro` and `otminionmath`, all other components can be used with different fonts.
-Many of my examples use EB Garamond as a main font, as it has the desired OpenType features and is available on most TeX distributions.
+Apart from `otminionpro` and `otminionmath`, all components can be used with arbitrary fonts.
+Many of my examples use EB Garamond as their main font, as it has the desired OpenType features and is available on most TeX distributions.

-Finally, if you look for a monospace font that matches MinionPro, my suggestion would be [Monaspace Xenon](https://monaspace.githubnext.com/), which you can easily find on Github; the OTFs should be stored in

-    $TEXMFHOME/fonts/opentype/githubnext/monaspace

-Monaspace’s texture healing mechanism is implemented via the OpenType feature `calt`, which is active per default when using `\setmonofont`.
+Finally, if you look for a monospace font that matches MinionPro, my suggestion would be to use [Monaspace Xenon](https://monaspace.githubnext.com/).
+Its texture healing mechanism is implemented via the OpenType feature `calt`, which is active per default when using `\setmonofont`.